Clinical-Genomics-Lund/TMB-Calc/README.md

 ## **tmb_calc_wrapper.pl**
-Runs filter.pl for both Sentieon and Freebayes VCF, takes ID, VCF_SENT, VCF_FREEBAYES, TUMOR CONC and coding size in mb as input
+Runs filter.pl for both Sentieon and Freebayes VCF, takes ID, VCF_SENT, VCF_FREEBAYES, TUMOR CONC and coding size in mb as input.
-Filters SGZ outputs, and takes the intersect of the two filtered VCFs and presents TMB for each sample
+Takes the intersect of the two filtered VCFs and filter by SGZ.
+TMB is printed to STDOUT for each sample

 ### Input file
 **for each sample:**